IvanPalm/Resume.md/CV_IvanPalmegiani_GitHub.md

 **Graduate Research Assistant** at [Leibniz Institute for Zoo and Wildlife Research][bb58fb82]
 Full-time, *Apr.
 2013 - Jun.
 2018*
-Investigating the social system of the cheetah in central Namibia
+Evolutionary ecology studies of the cheetah in central Namibia with particular focus on the mating system

-- Collected, processed and analyzed time series of GPS telemetry data
+Desk research activities:
+- Development of data collection protocols and field project management
+- Planning and supervising field campaigns for the live-capture of cheetahs
-- Performed spatial and movement analyses on tracking data and airborne imagery
+- Spatial and movement analyses of GPS-telemetry data
-- Modelled the use of space by individuals with linear and nonlinear regression models
+- Modeling distribution of the species and its use of space
+- Modeling individual movement patterns and interactions
+- Data management in [Movebank][owhfeo7h]
+- Design and maintenance of PostgreSQL-PostGIS database
+- Hypothesis testing
+- Presenting scientific results to the general public through talks, data visualizations and reports
+- Organization of scientific symposia

+Field activities:
+- Executing live-capture campaigns of cheetahs using custom-build box traps
+- Assisting in the live-capture of leopards using custom-build box traps
 - Collected and analyzed presence-absence data via camera-trap surveys
-- Designed and maintained online and offline geodatabases
-- Engaged with stakeholders, and presented scientific results to the general public  through talks, data visualizations and reports
+- Engaged with local communities and stakeholders for the mitigating human-wildlife conflict
 - Coordinated data collection in the field, supervised technicians and volunteers
-- Organized scientific symposia

 **Graduate Research Assistant** at [CIBIO - Research Center in Biodiversity and Genetic Resources][87111420]
 Full-time, *Feb.
 2012 - Feb.
 2013*